-Superficially, there was little likeness in the responses to these challenges, yet they were stages in the subordination of the surface of the planet to the needs of an industrial society.
+Superficially, there was little likeness in the responses to these challenges, yet they were merely stages in the subjection of the surface of the planet to the needs of an industrial society.
 The first stage was the commercialization of the soil, mobilizing the feudal revenue of the land.
 The second was the forcing up of the production of food and organic raw materials to serve the needs of a rapidly growing industrial population on a national scale.
 The third was the extension of such a system of surplus production to overseas and colonial territories.
 With this last step land and its produce were finally fitted into the scheme of a self-regulating world market.

 Commercialization of the soil was only another name for the liquidation of feudalism which started in Western urban centers as well as in England in the fourteenth century and was concluded some five hundred years later in the course of the European revolutions, when the remnants of villeinage were abolished.
 To detach man from the soil meant the dissolution of the body economic into its elements so that each element could fit into that part of the system where it was most useful.
 The new system was first established alongside the old which it tried to assimilate and absorb, by securing a grip on such soil as was still bound up in precapitalistic ties.
 The feudal sequestration of the land was abolished.
-"The aim was the elimination of all claims on the part of neighborhood or kinship organizations, especially those of virile aristocratic stock, as well as of the Church-claims, which exempted land from commerce or mortgage."
-Some of this was achieved by individual force and violence, some by revolution from above or below, some by war and conquest, some by legislative action, some by administrative pressure, some by spontaneous small-scale action of private persons over long stretches of time.
+"The aim was the elimination of all claims on the part of neighbourhood or kinship organizations, especially those of virile aristocratic stock, as well as of the church-claims, which exempted land from commerce or mortgage."\ Some of this was achieved by individual force and violence, some by revolution from above or below, some by war and conquest, some by legislative action, some by administrative pressure, some by spontaneous small-scale action of private persons over long stretches of time.
 Whether the dislocation was swiftly healed or whether it caused an open wound in the body social depended primarily on the measures taken to regulate the process.
 Powerful factors of change and adjustment were introduced by the governments themselves.
-Secularization of Church lands, for instance, was one of the fundaments of the modern state up to the time of the Italian
+Secularization of church lands, for instance, was one of the fundaments of the modern state up to the time of the Italian Risorgimento and, incidentally, one of the chief means of the ordered transference of land into the hands of private individuals.